 - Evidence and data would form the basis for decision-making.

 As ISO 9001 evolved, it meant for the first time in the history of the ISO 9000 family, businesses were allowed to exclude select parts of the Standard’s requirements.
 This opened it up to a wider array of business activities and removed the need for multiple versions of the Standard to exist, rendering ISO 9002 and ISO 9003 obsolete.

 For companies that previously held ISO 9002 or ISO 9003 certification, certifying to ISO 9001 was not losing a purpose-built system, but rather gaining a system that was more flexible to their business’s needs, delivering many more benefits than before and stripping back the excessive paper trails.

-In 2008 the ISO 9001 Standard underwent one of the smallest revisions of its time, in fact no new requirements were added.
+In 2008, the ISO 9001 Standard underwent one of the smallest revisions of its time, where there weren’t any new requirements added.
 Instead, the purpose of the revision was to simply offer more clarity on sections within the existing standard.
 A total of 16 clauses were changed for this purpose.

-No, there was quite a big change this time.
-The most noticeable change to this version of the standard was the structure.
-It adopted a new high level structure (HLS) also known as the ‘Annex SL structure’.
+The latest version of the ISO 9001 Standard is the ISO 9001:2015.
+This revision adopted a new high-level structure (HLS) also known as the ‘Annex SL structure’.
 This new structure makes it easier to integrate multiple management systems, without reliance upon the use of PAS 99.
 It aligns common requirements, which make up a third of the text, across varying standards, including ISO 14001 and ISO 27001.